 I have already spoken to you about shaft flex (in the Accuracy vs. Distance section).
 Once again, flexible shafts (Regular, Senior, Ladies) twist more.
 And just for that, they are a more fitting choice for golfers with a slower swing speed.
 While Stiff and Extra-Stiff shafts hand out more control for more power, which can be handled well only if you have a faster swing speed.

-Shaft material affects distance and trajectory as much as shaft flexibility affects distance and accuracy.
+Shaft material, graphite or steel, affects distance and trajectory as much as shaft flexibility affects distance and accuracy.

 Prioritizing Driver Weight